Tattoo Bubbling: Causes, Treatment and Prevention

 When you shower or wash your tattoo, thick scabbing can often soak up water and hold it for a while after the rest of your skin has already dried.

-This is not normally an issue, but can become problematic if you apply any sort of lotion to the area before the skin/scabbing has completely dried.
+This is not normally an issue but can become problematic if you apply any sort of lotion to the area before the skin/scabbing has completely dried.

-This change in appearance and texture of the scabs is what is known as bubbling, and tattoo bubbling can be potentially problematic for several reasons.
+This change in appearance and texture of the scabs is what is known as bubbling, and tattoo bubbling can be problematic for several reasons.

 Secondly, these gooey, bubbling tattoo scabs can stick to clothing and other materials.

-This can not only cause the scabs to pull off very easily, but the scabs can stick and bind to the clothing, or any other object as they begin to re-solidify, meaning that any sudden, sharp movements can rip the scabs away from the tattoo, likely pulling out ink in the process.
+This can not only cause the scabs to pull off very easily, but the scabs can stick and bind to the clothing (or any other object) as they begin to re-solidify, meaning that any sudden, sharp movements can rip the scabs away from the tattoo, likely pulling ink out in the process.

 How To Fix Tattoo Bubbling

 Prevention is always better than a cure.
 To stop your tattoo bubbling up, always ensure your skin is completely dry before applying lotion to the area.

 Patting your tattoo very gently before air drying it for another 10-15 minutes should allow it to sufficiently dry out enough so that applying lotion doesn’t cause any bubbling.